wasmi-labs/wasmi/CONTRIBUTING.md

 First of all, thank you for taking your time to contribute to `wasmi`!

-Reading these contribution guidelines is your best initial step towards sucessfully driving the development of `wasmi` forward with your own ideas and use cases.
+Reading these contribution guidelines is your best initial step towards successfully driving the development of `wasmi` forward with your own ideas and use cases.

 ## Code of Conduct